 - John Higgins, undergraduate student, College of Liberal Arts

-- Rehan Rupawalla, undergraduate student, College of Natural Sciences & College of Liberal Arts
+- Rehan Rupawalla, undergraduate student, Colleges of Natural Sciences and Liberal Arts

 - Vajreshwari Patil, graduate student, School of Architecture